-So if he intends to continue self-fund Blue Origin and retain full ownership control, he can.
+So if he intends to continue to self-fund Blue Origin and retain full ownership control, he can.

 The purpose of public funding is to raise money and spread risk.
 However, since $1 billion per year is less than 1% of Bezos’s net worth, the risk for him is worth the reward.

-His concern is expanding the human footprint beyond earth, and he’s willing to stake a significant amount of money to make it happen.
+His concern is expanding the human footprint beyond earth, not financial risk.
+He’s willing to stake a significant amount of money to make it happen.

 Additionally, the Blue Origin business model is unproven, and there may never be a road to profitability.
 The company spends extraordinary amounts of money designing, launching, and testing spacecraft yet has limited revenue to date.